Gauri2096/Ollama_FastAPI_Chatbot/README.md

 ollama --version
 ```

-Then pull at least one model (e.g., Mistral):
+Then pull at least one model (e.g., Phi-3):
 ```
-ollama pull mistral
+ollama pull phi3
 ```

 You should be able to test:
 ```
-ollama run mistral
+ollama run phi3
 ```

 Type something and confirm the model replies, then exit with `Ctrl + C`.